natir/yacrd/Readme.md

 minimap2 -x ava-pb -g 5000 reads.fasta reads.fasta > overlap.paf
 yacrd -i overlap.paf -o report.yacrd -c 3 -n 0.4 scrubb -i reads.fasta -o reads.scrubb.fasta
 ```

+If you have parameter sets for other types of data do not hesitate to make a pull request to add them, thanks.

 ### Important note